Drinking Water Program

 The Program staff includes engineers, geologists, chemists, environmental and legal specialists and other dedicated professionals.
 As a result, there is a range of expertise available to the regulated community and the general public.

-In the event of a public water system emergency after normal business hours, please call the Maine DWP emergency number (207) 557-4214.
+To contact the Drinking Water Program during regular working hours (8-5, M-F) please call (207) 287-2070.
+In the event of a public water system emergency after normal business hours, please call the Maine Drinking Water Program emergency number (207) 557-4214.”

 Please forward questions or comments regarding the web site to the webmasters.

 - The December 2013 Well Driller’s Commission meeting has been rescheduled to December 18th at 9:00am.